Best Time to Take Iron

-Prediabetes affects 96 million American adults, but the good news is that it's not a permanent diagnosis.
-Unlike type 2 diabetes, which requires lifelong management, prediabetes represents a critical window where you can still reverse course completely.
-With the right approach combining diet, exercise, and lifestyle changes, you can restore normal blood sugar levels and prevent diabetes from ever developing.
+Prediabetes affects 96 million American adults, but the good news is that it's not always a fatalistic diagnosis.
+Unlike type 2 diabetes, which requires lifelong management, prediabetes represents a critical window where you can still reverse course.
+With the right approach combining diet, exercise, and lifestyle changes, you can improve blood sugar levels and may prevent diabetes from ever developing.
 At Doctronic, our AI-powered consultations help patients understand their prediabetes risk and develop personalized reversal strategies backed by clinical evidence.

 The journey from prediabetes back to normal glucose levels isn't just possible, it's happening every day for thousands of people who take action early and stay committed to proven interventions.

 Prediabetes occurs when your blood glucose levels are higher than normal but not yet high enough for a diabetes diagnosis.
-Specifically, this means fasting blood glucose between 100-125 mg/dL or an HbA1c between 5.7-6.4%.
-The condition affects your body's ability to process sugar effectively, but your pancreas can still produce adequate insulin.
+Specifically, this means fasting blood glucose between 100-125 mg/dL or an A1C between 5.7-6.4%.
+The condition affects your body's ability to process sugar effectively, but your pancreas may still produce adequate insulin.

-The key difference between prediabetes and type 2 diabetes lies in pancreatic function.
-In prediabetes, your insulin-producing beta cells are stressed but not yet severely damaged.
+A key difference between prediabetes and type 2 diabetes lies in pancreatic function.
+In prediabetes, your insulin-producing beta cells are stressed but still producing adequate insulin.
 This creates a therapeutic window where targeted interventions can restore normal function.
-Once progression to type 2 diabetes occurs, beta cell damage becomes more permanent, making reversal significantly more challenging.
+Once progression to type 2 diabetes occurs, beta cell damage, dysfunction and depletion make reversal significantly less likely.

 Early detection provides the highest success rates for prediabetes reversal.
 Research shows that individuals who catch their condition within 1-2 years of onset achieve reversal rates up to 70%, compared to 40-50% for those with longer-standing prediabetes.
 This timing advantage occurs because insulin resistance hasn't yet become deeply entrenched in your cellular metabolism.